dizzib/rkeys/readme.md

 - use the built-in [mixins](./site/ui/mixin) and [templates](./site/ui/template) to minimise your code
 - enhance with [LiveScript] and [Font Awesome][fa] icons
 - context sensitivity - show/hide elements matching the active window title
-- mouse buttons and shell exec
+- simulate mouse buttons and run shell commands

 ## install